pedroposeiro/l10n-portugal/l10n_pt_account_bill/README.rst

 =====

-On an Invoice, the CONFIRM button automatically generates an invoice on the InvoiceXpress service.
+On an Invoice, the CONFIRM button automatically generates an invoice on the BILL service.

-The "Email InvoiceXpress" button requests the InvoiceXpress service to send an email with a copy of the legal document.
+The "Email BILL" button requests the BILL service to send an email with a copy of the legal document.

-The Invoice form shows an "InvoiceXpress" tab containing details for the corresponding InvoiceXpress document.
+The Invoice form shows an "BILL" tab containing details for the corresponding BILL document.

 Bug Tracker
 ===========